Dynamic Element Masking & UI Stability

 Architectural Principles of Dynamic Element Masking

-Effective masking in GIS testing requires a layered approach that operates at both the DOM and canvas levels.
-The goal is to create a deterministic capture surface where only cartographically significant pixels are evaluated.
+Effective masking in GIS testing requires a layered approach operating at both the DOM and canvas levels.
+The goal is a deterministic capture surface where only cartographically significant pixels are evaluated.

 flowchart TB